LivGen/LMAT/README.md

 For usage and documentation, please, see [running Recentrifuge for LMAT](https://github.com/khyox/recentrifuge/wiki/Running-recentrifuge-for-LMAT) in the [Recentrifuge wiki](https://github.com/khyox/recentrifuge/wiki/).

-### LMAT and PERM: tunning the kernel
+### LMAT and PERM: tuning the kernel

 LMAT uses [PERM](https://computation.llnl.gov/projects/memory-centric-architectures/perm), a ‘C’ library for persistent heap management used with a dynamic-memory allocator, also developed at LLNL.
-To PERM (so LMAT) to work in the right conditions, some kernel tunning is advisable:
+For PERM (so LMAT) to work in the right conditions, some kernel tuning is advisable:

 * Turn off periodic flush to file and dirty ratio flush:
 ```